 PALMYRA — The Wayne County Sheriff’s Office arrested Scott E. Oakleaf, 49, of Fayette St., Palmyra, on Sept.
 18, following an investigation into a domestic incident between a husband and wife at the Swiss Chalet Apartments.

 It is alleged that Oakleaf went to the apartment he shares with his wife and threatened to kill her before leaving.
 This action violated an Order of Protection that had been issued against him after an earlier domestic incident between them.

-Page 2 of 2 - He was located, arrested and charged with first-degree criminal contempt, second-degree stalking and second-degree harassment.
+He was located, arrested and charged with first-degree criminal contempt, second-degree stalking and second-degree harassment.
 Oakleaf was arraigned in Palmyra Village Court and released.
 He is to return to court at a later date to answer the charges.

 • Sex offender arrested for violating registry requirements

 LYONS — The Wayne County Sheriff’s Office reports the arrest of Dennis James Sincerbeaux for violating the New York State Sex Offender Registry requirements.

 Sincerbeaux, 59, of 4082 Dix St., Rose, was assigned a Level 3, High Risk designation under the state’s Sex Offender Registry in May.
 As part of the verification requirements, Sincerbeaux must present himself to the Wayne County Sheriff’s Office every 90 days.
 He is accused of failing to present himself.